Connect to world-class cybersecurity initiatives for Canada’s research and education sector

 All initiatives funded through the CIP are intended to integrate with each other to strengthen cybersecurity locally and in turn the overall security of the whole sector.

 Our team is here to help you.
-You can get more information in one of the following ways:

 Questions about the Cybersecurity Initiatives Program